candidgiggles/kmitchellphoto.github.io/session-info/index.md

 post6: A special package for 8th graders and high school seniors.
 Let me do the shutter snapping while you enjoy your son or daughter’s most memorable events of the school year.
 A “memory year book” is perfect for busy parents who want to save time, receive high quality images, and be captured in the memory as well.
 link6: /memory-year-book/

-title7: Headshot Photography
-img7: /headshot-sessions/Headshots1.jpg
-post7: Headshot sessions are $175 for 30 minutes and include 5 digital images.
-If needed for an office staff, the price includes up to 5 people (1 headshot pose each) and will also include a group shot, if desired. $20 per each additional person.
-Location can be outdoor, in office, or with a white or black background.
-link7: /portfolio/
 ---